-The Montclair Art Museum, cited by the New York Times as “putting a new emphasis on ‘family friendly,’” offers a wide variety of programs that encourage children and families to explore, understand, and enjoy the Museum’s collection and exhibitions.
-Programs such as MAM Park Bench, Home School Days, and Free Family Days provide various approaches for audiences to experience art together as a family.
+The Montclair Art Museum, cited by the New York Times as “putting a new emphasis on ‘family friendly,’” offers a wide variety of programs that encourage children and families to explore, understand and enjoy the Museum’s collection and exhibitions.
+Programs such as MAM Park Bench, Home School Days, Family Art Adventure and Free Family Days provide various approaches for audiences to experience art together as a family.

-Children especially enjoy our renowned collection of Native American Art and the Family Learning Lab, an interactive space that changes themes according to current exhibitions.
-The Yard School of Art at MAM is a leading regional art school that offers an array of classes for children, including drawing, painting, illustration, ceramics, and digital media.
+Children especially enjoy their renowned collection of Native American Art and the Family Learning Lab, an interactive space that changes themes according to current exhibitions.
+The Yard School of Art at MAM is a leading regional art school that offers an array of classes for children, including drawing, painting, illustration, ceramics and digital media.
+It was named the #1 Art Camp in the 2015 Discover Jersey Arts People’s Choice Awards.

 Hours of Operation:

-Free First Thursdays Nights: The Museum offers extended hours from 5 p.m. – 9 p.m. the first Thursday of the month (October–June) Closed Mondays, Tuesdays, and major holidays.
+Free First Thursdays Nights: The Museum offers extended hours from 5 p.m. – 9 p.m. the first Thursday of the month (October–June).

 Admission Cost: $12 nonmember adults, $10 for seniors (65+) and students with I.D., and free for members and children under 12.
 Museum galleries are free for everyone the First Friday of every month and during Free First Thursday Nights.

-Morris County and Morristown NJ offer much in the way of historic getaways, cultural heritage, parks and recreation, cultural venues, cafes, casual and fine dining restaurants and things to do for all ages.
-Annual events include Revolutionary Times, Gran Fondo, Festival on the Green, Pumpkin Illumination, Christmas Festival at the Morristown Green and our Historical Walking Tours.
-Download our free iPhone app search for our Morristown Historical Walking Tour on iTunes.
+Morris County and Morristown NJ offer much in the way of cultural and recreational opportunities for the whole family.
+Boasting four national historic landmarks, kid-friendly museums, and plenty of open space, Morris County is a great educational trip idea.
+Why not come for the day or even the weekend?
+Annual events include Revolutionary Times, Pumpkin Illumination, Christmas Festival at the Morristown Green and Historical Walking Tours.
+Download their free Visitors Guide on their website.
 Ideally located 25 miles west of New York City, Morris County makes a perfect location to experience a diverse vacation with your family and friends.
+Call 973-631-5151 or visit www.morristourism.org for more information on events and attractions happening throughout the county!

 Kidz Village is an enchanting indoor play center designed for children 10 years and under and adults are always free.
 Filled with pretend businesses where children pretend to work and play, a huge multi-level indoor playground, ball-launching castle, arcade and restaurant.
 Children are learning in our edu-tainment rooms (diner, supermarket, beauty salon, tool shop, ect.) while they have fun.
 We offer open play all day every day, 7 days a week.